 5-7-6.
-STALM Display (SLCD-□71 Only).

-STALM is assigned to the ALARM key and, when the self-tuning function cannot operate normally, displays STALM status using a 2-digit number.
-Table 5-6 shows diagnosis which correspond to STALM display codes.
-The ALM lamp also lights.
+STALM Display (SLCD- 81 Only).
+STALM is assigned to the CHECK ALARM key MODE key and, when the self-tuning function cannot operate normally, displays STALM using a 2-digit number.
+Table 5-6 shows the diagnoses which correspond to STALM display codes.
+The ALM lamp also lights up.

-When two or more alarms occur simultaneously, the sum of the individual alarm display codes is displayed (i.e. addition of hexadecimal numbers).
+When two or more alarms occur simultaneously, the sum of the individual alarm display codes is displayed (i.e., addition of hexadecimal numbers).